Market Hacking the XaaS Economy

 1. Today's Tech Landscapes are Not Flat.
 They are Dominated by Superpowers.

 Adoption of enterprise and consumer technology does not occur on a level playing field, or simply go to the 'best product'.
 It is skewed in the direction of the strategic marketing initiatives of the software superpowers, i.e. dominant vendor 'centers of gravity' with category-extensible market power and vast installed base ecosystems capturing 75% of all enterprise IT maintenance spend.
-Cloud innovators grasp this fact and seek to co-opt superpower alliances to drive their own agenda, while leveraging asymmetric counter-measures to superpower dominance---I.E. the 21st century open source movement---to bootstrap their own product roadmap.
+XaaS (anything-as-a-service) ingredient innovators grasp this fact and seek to co-opt superpower alliances to drive their own agenda, while leveraging asymmetric counter-measures to superpower dominance---I.E. the 21st century open source movement---to bootstrap their own product roadmap.

 2. Superpower Rivalry Serves as Marketing GPS for ISVs & Cloud/Mobile App Developers.